UnofficialSamHub/MeadowLand/README.md

 # Meadow Land
-Modding hub for the Desktop Meadow by the boys from ResourceHub!
+Modding hub for the Desktop Meadow, delivered to you by the ResourceHub project

 ## UPDATE